BlonderfulApps/BACameraOverlay/README.md

 # BACameraOverlay
-Image Picker for take a photo with overlay view.
+Image Picker for taking a photo with overlay view.

 ## Requirements